 Computer-related codes from 2007 that were dropped are 5021 (playing games on a cell phone), 5031 (recreational cell phone activities), 5040 (using the computer for homework), 5060 (work at home using the computer), 5070 (financial services using the computer), 5080 (shopping using the computer), 5100 (using the computer for accessing media), 5101 (using a cell phone for accessing media), 5110 (using a computer to search for and acquire information), and 5111 (using a cell phone to search for and acquire information).
 For each of these cases, there are corresponding activity codes for the underlying activity.
 For instance, code 5020 (playing electronic games on a computer or other electronic device) replaces code 5021 (playing games on a cell phone).
 Also, Code 5491 (homework, not computer related) was dropped and all homework activity should use code 5490.

 CDS-2014 now explicitly asks in Column F about the type of device (including electronic device) used for an activity.
-The recording and coding of the device used for an activity in large part replaces the need for a separate set of codes for activities conducted with and without a computer or other electronic device.
+The recording and coding of the device used for an activity in large part replaces the need.